stilvoid/awesome-cloudformation/README.md

 - [cloudformation-user-guide](https://github.com/awsdocs/aws-cloudformation-user-guide): CloudFormation's public documentation source repository
 - [aws-cfn-resource-specs](https://github.com/ScriptAutomate/aws-cfn-resource-specs): A Completely Tracked, Versioned, and Audited Collection Store of CloudFormationResource.json Specification Files.
 These are the specification files created by AWS and ingested by tools wrapped around CloudFormation template development, such as most tools listed under the [Code Generation](#code-generation) section.
 The repository includes detailed, automatically generated changelogs about each new release, such as information on new resource types and what regions support them.
+- [CloudFormation 101 Workshop](https://cfn101.sa.engineering/): A workshops that takes you through CloudFormation from the beginning up to nested stacks and custom resources.

 #### 3rd parties
 - [Scale Your CloudFormation](https://github.com/jeshan/scale-your-cloudformation): An in-depth guide for intermediate users on becoming successful with Infrastructure as Code on AWS